How to Get Followers on Facebook (17 Genuine Ways)

 10. Add Facebook Stories to Your Content Mix

-Facebook Stories are short, temporary posts that disappear after 24 hours.
-They’re low-effort to create and the algorithm treats them as a separate content type from regular posts, which means they give you extra visibility without competing with your feed content.
+Facebook Stories are short posts that disappear after 24 hours.
+The algorithm treats them as a separate slot from your feed, so they add visibility without competing with your regular posts.

 Use Stories for behind-the-scenes moments, quick tips, and repurposed user-generated content.
 Even a few Stories per week can keep your page looking active and help new visitors decide to follow you.